WilliamHyllested/Modelling-Ionospheric-Currents-Over-Greenland/README.md

 ## Usage

 There is no unified entry point.
 The intended way to explore the code is to open the notebooks directly.
-Some notebooks depend on data files that are not included in this repository (observation data, model outputs) — if you need access to specific datasets, see the contact section below.
+All notebooks depend on data files that are not included in this repository (observation data, model outputs) — if you need access to specific datasets, see the contact section below.

 ---